 In general, a vacuum is required for the far-field under some physical requirements such as finite total mass and total energy in the whole space $\mathbb{R}^n$.
 However, the approaches used in the references mentioned above do not work directly for the case when cavitation appears, owing to the degeneracy of the time evolution in the momentum equations, which makes it difficult to study the dynamics of the fluid velocity near the vacuum.
 In fact, in the view of physics, it is not clear how the fluid velocity can be defined when there is no fluid.
 On the other hand, in terms of mathematical structures, the time evolution equations of the fluid velocity in \textbf{CNS} with constant viscosity coefficients, {\it i.e.} the momentum equations, is a parabolic system in the fluid region, but degenerates to an elliptic one near the vacuum region.
-By introducing some initial compatibility conditions, the local well-posedness of 3-D regular solutions with vacuum was established successfully in Salvi-Stra\v skraba \cite{Salvi} and Cho-Choe-Kim \cite{CK3}.
-Later, Huang-Li-Xin \cite{HX1} proved the global well-posedness of classical solutions with small data for the barotropic \textbf{CNS} in $\mathbb{R}^3$ (see also Choe-Kim \cite{ck} for the global spherically symmetric, smooth solutions with large data in annular domains).
+By introducing some initial compatibility conditions, the local well-posedness of 3-D regular solutions with vacuum was established successfully in Salvi--Stra\v skraba \cite{Salvi} and Cho--Choe--Kim \cite{CK3}.
+Later, Huang--Li--Xin \cite{HX1} proved the global well-posedness of classical solutions with small data for the barotropic \textbf{CNS} in $\mathbb{R}^3$ (see also Choe--Kim \cite{ck} for the global spherically symmetric, smooth solutions with large data in annular domains).
 The main breakthrough for the well-posedness of M-D solutions with generic data is due to Lions \cite{lions}, where the global existence of weak solutions with finite energy for the barotropic \textbf{CNS} was established when the pressure $P$ satisfies $P=A\rho^\gamma$ with $\gamma \geq \frac{9}{5}$ in $\mathbb{R}^3$ and $\gamma\geq \frac{3}{2}$ in $\mathbb{R}^2$.
-For the global existence of weak solutions with finite energy in M-D barotropic flow, we also refer the reader to Feireisl-Novotn\'{y}-Petzeltov\'{a} \cite{fu1} for $\gamma>\frac{3}{2}$ in $\mathbb{R}^3$ and $\gamma>1$ in $\mathbb{R}^2$, Bresch-Jabin \cite{BJ} for the thermodynamically unstable pressure and anisotropic viscous stress tensor, and Jiang-Zhang \cite{JZ} for the spherically symmetric, weak solutions in $\mathbb{R}^n$ for $n = 2, 3$ when $\gamma>1$.
+For the global existence of weak solutions with finite energy in M-D barotropic flow, we also refer the reader to Feireisl--Novotn\'{y}--Petzeltov\'{a} \cite{fu1} for $\gamma>\frac{3}{2}$ in $\mathbb{R}^3$ and $\gamma>1$ in $\mathbb{R}^2$, Bresch--Jabin \cite{BJ} for the thermodynamically unstable pressure and anisotropic viscous stress tensor, and Jiang--Zhang \cite{JZ} for the spherically symmetric, weak solutions in $\mathbb{R}^n$ for $n = 2, 3$ when $\gamma>1$.
 However, the uniqueness problem of these M-D weak solutions to \textbf{CNS} obtained in \cite{BJ,fu1,JZ,lions} is widely open due to their fairly low regularity.